All Episodes

 Welcome back to the Rush Limbaugh program.

-Again, Rush uh back on um on Monday.
+Again, Rush back on Monday.

-Rush takes on the political correctness, celebrates the American mail, the last bastion of American toughness.
+And, you know, this month, the June Limbaugh Letter, Rush takes on the political correctness, celebrates the American mail, the last bastion of American toughness.

-Oh, and uh and it plays right into the fact, of course, that we're coming up on Father's Day.
+And it plays right into the fact, of course, that we're coming up on Father's Day.

 What a great Father's Day gift, the Limbaugh Letter.